BinaySharma25/BinaySharma25/README.md

 <br>
 <hr>

-#Projects:
 --Some of the projects I've worked on include:

 ● Weather App – A responsive web app that fetches real-time weather data using APIs, built with HTML, CSS,  JavaScript and API.